 Compounding relief efforts Tuesday was a new tropical low, Zoraida, which has dumped four inches of rain in some of the hard-hit areas.
 That makes the amphibious ships Kennedy has asked for even more vital.

 The amphibious ships have tracked "assault amphibious vehicles" that can carry supplies and move over and through piles of debris to distribution points where aid is needed most.

 The Pentagon has dispatched the aircraft carrier USS George Washington and the other ships that were visiting Hong Kong to the disaster area.
 But they will be used mainly for refueling helicopters and assisting in aerial search and rescue and wide area surveillance.

 The U.S. military relief effort will take supplies to distribution points, but those supplies will be then handed out by Philippines forces, Kennedy said.
 Local forces are in the best position to know community leaders and make sure those in the most need are getting the help, he added.

-As of Tuesday night in the Philippines, lights and radars were being assembled at the airport in Tacloban, at the heart of the disaster zone, and the facility was expected to be running full day and nighttime operations within 24 hours, he said.
+As of Tuesday night in the Philippines, lights and radars are being assembled at the airport in Tacloban, at the heart of the disaster zone, and the facility is expected to be running full day and nighttime operations within 24 hours, he said.